 It all started several months ago when I was telling my buddy about the undeveloped / primitive camping spots on the Angelina River here in Jasper Texas.
 Years ago we used to go camping along the bayous and marshes around Bridge City and Orangefield, Texas.
 But we have not done that in several years.
 So after talking for a little bit, we decided to take a camping trip on the Angelina River.

 Back in early November, a date of November 29 – December 1 was picked.
 The permit was submitted and the site was reserved.

-November 28, 2010 – my wife and I drop my kids off at my moms house where my ex-wife will pick them up.
+My wife and I drop my kids off at my moms house where my ex-wife will pick them up.
 From there, my wife and I head over to my buddies house, visit for a little while, then he rides back to my house with my wife and I. Instead of him making the drive to my house Monday, we just picked him up on the way back home.

 I spent the evening of Sunday, November 28 going through my gear, getting my large MOLLE pack together, rounding up some MREs and Mountain House Meals, charging AA batteries for the camera and flashlight, charging D batteries from my Maglight, dug the tent out… etc.

 At 9:00 pm central time, The Walking Dead comes in AMC.
 So I take a break from getting my gear ready to watch a little TV.

 After watching The Walking Dead, I played a little Left 4 Dead 2 and went to bed around 10:30pm.

 A cold front was pushing its way through Southeast Texas and bringing with it lots of rain.
 My buddy and I decide to watch some Discovery Channel and wait the rain out.